-Keeping active as a senior citizen doesn’t have to mean sweating it out in the gym or running marathons – though it does for some.
+Keeping active as a senior citizen doesn’t have to mean sweating it out in the gym or running marathons, though some may be up to those challenges.
 It can be as simple as joining an aqua aerobics class a few times a week or going for a walk around the mall in bad weather.

 Many gyms and exercise clubs offer senior citizen discounts on memberships, and they frequently offer senior-friendly classes during daytime hours.
-If there isn’t a gym nearby, or joining is out of reach financially, many indoor malls are home to vibrant morning walking clubs full of seniors.
-Contact your local mall to find out if something similar exists in your area.
+If there isn’t a gym nearby, or joining is out of reach because of COVID-19 restrictions or financial reasons, there are endless places to get a walk in—try an indoor or outdoor mall, greenway, or local school track.

 Remaining active isn’t just about physical health.
 Keeping mentally sharp is just as much a component to overall health and well-being for seniors as is staying physically fit.